- Solana was co-founded by Anatoly Yakovenko in 2017, a previous lead systems engineer at Qualcomm.

 - Eco-Friendly: Because Solana’s hybrid consensus model uses comparatively less computational power than other methods, Solana is often considered to be an eco-friendly crypto project.
 The network was made carbon neutral in 2021 and has committed to upholding this status into 2022 and beyond.

-- New Project: Compared to Bitcoin and Ethereum, Solana is a relatively new project.
+- New Project: Compared to Bitcoin and Ethereum, Solana isn’t seen as well established.
 While it has had much success and consistently ranks among the top crypto by market cap, the project will have to continue to innovate and find more utility and adoption in order to scale.

 - Downtime: While Solana boasts record speeds for a crypto project and very competitive fees, it is not a perfect blockchain.
 Solana has been subject to bugs and various events which have essentially halted the network.
 The most recent outage occurred after the network was compromised by hackers.
 The outage appears to have been spurred on by developers intentionally slowing down the network to discourage more fraudulent activity.

 - Concerns Around Decentralisation: Solana has a higher than average validator count, a number that is often correlated with high decentralisation.
-However, a significant percentage of these validator nodes are concentrated in and maintained by a few key data centres.
+However, a significant percentage of these validator nodes are concentrated in and maintained key data centres and somewhat centralised as a result.
 This leads some to believe that Solana may have a more centralised lean, as majority voting power and network maintenance lie in the hands of a few big organisations.

 Who Created Solana?

 In November 2017, Anatoly Yakovenko published a whitepaper introducing his concept of Proof of History.
 He strongly believed in the idea of a digital clock or method to timestamp all incoming blockchain transactions.
 PoH solved the problem of getting trustless validators to agree on time.